hypertacos520/Prusa-i3v-10-Restoration/README.md

-No | Replace Acrylic Build Plate with Glass Build Plate No | Replace Z Limit Switch with BLTouch sensor for auto leveling Z axis No | Add Cooling Fans to Print Head for Filament and Extruder No | Calibrate Steps per MM for Extruder (Filament Diameter Issue) Yes | Braid Cables for Cleaner Look
+No | Replace Acrylic Build Plate with Glass Build Plate No | Replace Z Limit Switch with BLTouch sensor for auto leveling Z axis No | Add Cooling Fans to Print Head for Filament and Extruder No | Calibrate Steps per MM for Extruder (Filament Diameter Issue??)
+Yes | Braid Cables for Cleaner Look
 Yes | Design and Fabricate Mainboard Housing (Model Rendered Below) Yes | Design and Fabricate Power Supply Housing (Model Rendered Below)